 Optimism is not positive thinking!
 It is avoiding negative thinking during setbacks.
 Seligman introduced 2 concepts that help us understand his view on optimism:

 Learned helplessness describes a giving-up reaction during setbacks.
 It is the mindset of believing no matter what you do, it doesn’t matter.
 You are not in control and the future is not in your own hands.

 Unfortunately, this is the mindset most of us operate on.
-We “learned” it by finding more and more evidence how we are not controlling the outcome of situations.
+We “learned” it by finding more and more evidence of how we are not controlling the outcome of situations.
 The saddest part is that once we convinced ourselves of our own helplessness, we don’t even bother trying to improve our situation anymore when it counts.
-We gave up control and also responsibility for our own destiny.
+We gave up control and were also responsible for our own destiny.
 This helplessness lies at the core of pessimism.

 2) Explanatory style

 The explanatory style is the tool we can use to handle our learned helplessness by making it a habit to explain to ourselves why things happen, how it is not our fault and how we are still in control.
 It is a skill that can be learned and as depression is on the rise in our western society, it is a skill that SHOULD be learned and practiced.